 Automated remediation actions, such as revoking malicious OAuth apps from your cloud environment, can greatly decrease threat actors’ dwell time and prevent most post-access risks.

 Proofpoint has been assisting customers who have faced these attacks by investigating the malicious activity in their environment and improving their security policies.
 We have also reached out to the impersonated organizations about the potential brand abuse.

 How threat actors impersonated legitimate publishers

-After gaining a verified publisher ID, threat actors added links in each app to the “terms of service” and “policy statement” that point to the impersonated organization’s website.
+After gaining a verified publisher ID, threat actors added links in each verified app to the “terms of service” and “policy statement” that point to the impersonated organization’s website.
 Presumably this added credibility because the two links are displayed in the app consent form.
 This can be done by simply adding the links in the definition of the application, using the Azure AD Portal (web interface) or API.

 Figure 1: Terms of service and policy statement URLs in Azure AD API response.